 If you think an applicant would make a good tenant based on their application form, then you can move on with the screening process.

-The next step would be to request more detailed information, such as proof of income (pay stubs or tax returns), a government-issued ID, information about their current employer, and contact information of former landlords and other references.
+The next step would be to request more detailed information, such as proof of income (pay stubs or tax returns), a government-issued ID, information about their current employer, contact information of former landlords and other references, and details for drafting the lease agreement.

 Once you have all the information you need, it’s time to make a decision.
 Compare each applicant’s information with your screening criteria to determine who is the best fit for your rental.